 More about splash screen assets

-For more info about splash screens, see the UWP splash screens article.
+For more info about splash screens, see Windows app splash screens.

 More about badge logo assets

 When you use the asset generator to generate all the assets you need, there's a reason why it doesn't generate badge logos by default: they're very different from other app assets.
 The badge logo is a status image that appears in notifications and on the app's tiles.